vain0x/milone-lang/docs/refs/x_linear_type.md

 Consider a file handle, which is obtained by opening a file to operate on it.
 The handle must be passed in an API to close the file.
-By wrapping the handle in a linear type, linearity check ensures that all file handles are closed property.
+By wrapping the handle in a linear type, linearity check ensures that all file handles are closed.

 Let a module provide an API for file system manipulation, which consists of a FileHandle type and functions to operate on files: